 You will have some homework (about 15-20 minutes) on the first evening so you are prepared with even more context for different discussions beginning on day two.

-You’ll see some noticeable changes this morning.
+You’ll see some noticeable changes in this session.

 We’ll start out discussing any questions that have come up (overnight, while you were in the shower, or commuting to the online training from your bedroom).

 We’ll also review some of the homework from last night (it’s not a ton AND it’s helpful to actually COMPLETE this so you can have richer discussions with the other attendees!).